 When you shop local, you keep your money where your home is.
 You support your neighbours and friends, and you help to build a thriving local economy with ample public services and meaningful jobs.

 In British Columbia, small businesses are the backbone of our provincial economy.
 As we often like to remind people here at Small Business BC, small businesses comprise 98 per cent of all businesses in our province.
-During the COVID-19 pandemic, these businesses have faced unprecedented challenges and an uncertain economic future.
-Now, more than ever, is the time to show our support by choosing to buy local and give our local economies an invaluable boost.
+During the COVID-19 pandemic, these businesses faced unprecedented challenges and an uncertain economic future.
+As these businesses emerge and attempt to grow once more, it’s never been more important to buy local and give our local economies an invaluable boost.

 But that’s enough from us.
 We asked some of the business owners listed in our BC Marketplace to share their opinions on why it’s so important to keep supporting local businesses.